-24 Years Ago: Garth Brooks Sings National Anthem at Super Bowl Pre-Game Show
+24 Years Ago: Garth Brooks Sings the National Anthem at Super Bowl XXVII

-Brooks had filmed a video for his song, ‘We Shall Be Free,’ which was written in response to the Los Angeles riots that had occurred following the Rodney King case in 1992.
-The singer hoped to debut the video — which included clips of the Ku Klux Klan, cross and flag burnings, war scenes, riots and and natural disasters, as well as several celebrity cameos — during the Super Bowl, but NBC executives refused, saying the images were too disturbing.
+Brooks had filmed a video for his song "We Shall Be Free," which was written in response to the Rodney King riots that had occurred in Los Angeles, Calif., in 1992.
+The singer hoped to debut the video -- which includes clips of the Ku Klux Klan, cross and flag burnings, war scenes, riots and and natural disasters, as well as several celebrity cameos -- during the Super Bowl, but NBC executives refused, saying that the images were too disturbing.

-While Brooks got his way, the NFL learned their lesson, and since then have made it a requirement that all performers pre-record their singing.
+While Brooks got his way, the NFL learned its lesson and since then has made it a requirement that all performers pre-record their singing.

-Brooks wasn't the only musical guest for Super Bowl XXVII.
-He was joined by Tanya Tucker, Billy Burnette and Fleetwood Mac in the pre-game show, with Michael Jackson taking over the half-time event.
+Brooks wasn't the only country musical guest for Super Bowl XXVII: Tanya Tucker performed a pre-game show, along with Billy Burnette and Fleetwood Mac, while Michael Jackson took over the halftime event.